 *National Living and National Minimum Wage rates are changed every April, those listed above are current from 1st April 2019.
 Please refer to www.gov.uk/national-minimum-wage-rates for up to date rates.

-Typically 4 GCSEs at Grade C/GCSE Level 4 or above, including Maths and English, or a NVQ in a related subject, but each framework has different entry requirements so check our course sheets.
+Typically 4 GCSEs at Grade C/4 or above, including Maths and English, or a NVQ in a related subject, but each standard has different entry requirements so check with our Apprenticeships team.

 Don’t worry, there are a number of routes you can follow to help you get the required skills to do an Apprenticeship.
-Please come in to the college or call 01922 651129 and we can discuss your options.
+Please come in to the college to the Job Shop or call 01922 651129 and we can discuss your options.

 Apprenticeships delivered as a Framework are made up of a number of elements including: